-(D) Foreign Attorneys:
+(E) Foreign Attorneys:

-- (1) Upon written motion by a member of this Court, a practitioner qualified to practice in the United States District Court of another state or the District of Columbia may appear and conduct specific cases pro hac vice before this Court including oral arguments of motions and trial, provided that: - (a) The rules of the United States District Court of the district in which the practitioner maintains an office extend a similar privilege to members of the bar of this Court; and - (b) That such practitioners from another state or the District of Columbia shall be accompanied by a member of the bar of this Court in all appearances before this Court.
+- (1) Upon written motion by a member of this Court, a practitioner qualified to practice in the United States District Court of another state or the District of Columbia may apply for pro hac vice admission in a specific case and to appear and sign pleadings and other filings, provided that: - (a) The rules of the United States District Court of the district in which the practitioner maintains an office extend a similar privilege to members of the bar of this Court; and - (b) That such practitioners from another state or the District of Columbia shall be accompanied by a member of the bar of this Court in all appearances before this Court.

-For purposes of this Local Civil rule, a member of the bar of this Court shall be a person admitted to practice under Local Civil Rule 83.1(C).
+For purposes of this rule, a member of the bar of this Court shall be a person admitted or authorized to practice under subsections (C) or (D)(1).